FormidableLabs/formidable-react-component-boilerplate/README.md

 $ yo formidable-react-component
 ```

-The generator replaces "boilerplate-component" and "BoilerplateComponent" across
+The generator replaces `formidable-react-component-boilerplate` and
-this repo with names specific to your new project.
+`FormidableReactComponentBoilerplate` across this repo with names specific to
-`src/components/boilerplate-component.jsx` and
+your new project. `src/components/formidable-react-component-boilerplate.jsx`
-`test/client/spec/components/boilerplate-component.spec.jsx`
+and `test/client/spec/components/formidable-react-component-
-are also renamed, and a fresh `README.md` is created.
+boilerplate.spec.jsx` are also renamed, and a fresh `README.md` is created.

 ## Development